-Engine exhaust fumes contain carbon monoxide (CO) which can accumulate in and around the boat (under bimini top, in cockpit, around transom, etc.).
+Engine exhaust fumes contain carbon monoxide (CO) which can accumulate in and around the boat (under bimini top, in cockpit, etc.).
 CO can be harmful or fatal if inhaled.
 Assure there is adequate ventilation whenever running engine(s).

-Shifter must be in neutral position and the safety lanyard must be on the DESS post to allow starting engine.
+Shifter must be in neutral position and the safety lanyard must be on the DESS post to allow engine starting.

-To start engine, press and hold button.
+To start engine, press and hold the start/stop button.
 Release immediately after engine is started.